 However, women that had normal vaginal delivery can resume light exercise within a few days of delivery.

 Your target should be to lose at least one pound and a half (0.7 kg) per week through exercise and healthy eating.

-While breastfeeding, a woman needs extra 500 calories than when they are pregnant.
-This can be achieved through healthy diet.
+While breastfeeding, a woman needs an extra 500 calories than when they are pregnant.
+This can be achieved through a healthy diet.

 - National Institute for Health and Clinical Excellence (NHS)